TEALSK12/introduction-to-computer-science/lesson_61.md

 ---
 #### Emphasize with students ...

-#### Competancy - Applied Design - understanding context, defining, ideating
+#### Curricular Competencies - understanding context, defining, ideating

+In this course, we are not actually typing out any code.
+In our case, "coding" would refer to the stage where we actually drag-and-drop in the SNAP design environment.
+Later when we learn other languages, "coding" would refer to when we start typing out code in a specific language like Java or Python.

 When we first learn computer programming, it may seem fun to dive right into coding.
 Resist the urge to do so!
 Software development is a process.
 It begins with carefully thinking about, and planning out, your design.
 This includes invisioning what the final product might look like, and planning out the steps needed to implement it.
 Remember,  "design then code".